eclipse-openj9/openj9-docs/docs/xlpobjectheap.md

     - On other architectures, the VM uses the default operating system page size.

 : On macOS, the default page size is 4 KB.

+: On Z/OS&reg If both 1M pageable, and nonpageable large pages are available then 1M pageable large pages will be used by default if [non]pageable is not specified.

 ### `strict` | `warn`